tgardner/grunt-contrib-appbuilder/README.md

 # grunt-contrib-appbuilder

-> Grunt task to execute the Telerik AppBuilder CLI
+> Grunt task to build a mobile application using the [Telerik AppBuilder CLI](http://www.telerik.com/appbuilder/command-line-interface)

 ## Getting Started
 This plugin requires Grunt `~0.4.5`